 - ½ teaspoon salt

-- Add potatoes to a medium pan and fill with water making sure all potatoes are covered, Season liberally salt.
-The water should taste as salty as sea water.
+- Add potatoes to a medium pan and fill with water making sure all potatoes are covered, Season liberally with salt.
 Bring to a boil and reduce to a simmer until potatoes are fork-tender, about 15 minutes.

 - While potatoes are cooking melt 1 stick of butter on a low heat.
 Once milk solids rise to the top, remove.
-Add smashed garlic and cook on low to infuse the garlic, about 10-15 minutes.
+Add smashed garlic and cook on low to infuse the garlic, 15 minutes.
 Remove garlic.

-- Drain potatoes, making sure to get rid of any excess moisture.
+- Drain potatoes, making sure to get rid of ALL excess moisture.
+VERY IMPORTANT!

 - While potatoes are still hot, pass through a ricer and add back to pot.

 - Pour in melted butter, salt, heavy cream and sour cream.
-Using a hand held mixer, beat the potatoes on high until all ingredients are incorporated and potatoes are smooth and fluffy.
+Using a hand held mixer, beat the potatoes on high until all ingredients are incorporated and potatoes are smooth and fluffy, DO NOT OVER BEAT.
+Season with salt and pepper.

-- Transfer to serving dish and pour remaining melted butter over.
+- Transfer to serving dish.
+Melt remaining butter and pour over potatoes.
 Sprinkle with paprika and chopped parsley.